Skip to main content

 Shipping late

-Etsy may suppress your listings in search if it sees you are repeatedly not meeting your ship-by dates.
+Etsy may suppress your listings in search if it sees you are repeatedly failing to meet your ship-by dates.

 Don’t print your shipping label days ahead of when you hand your package off to a carrier.
 If your ship-by date is close, bring your package to a human and see that they scan it in.